 This very episode of In Living Color premiered during that year’s Super Bowl halftime by a rival network (Fox).
-The goal was for them to “counter-program” during the main halftime show (which was on CBS) — and they very successfully pulled it off.
-Check out the countdown they did right at the end.
+The goal was to “counter-program” during the main halftime show (which was on CBS) — and they very successfully pulled it off.

 A reported 10-20 million people saw this special (out of 79 million) — dropping that year’s halftime show broadcast by a whopping 22%.

-The NFL & CBS wasn’t going to go out without a fight, and they got none other than the King of Pop, Michael Jackson, to appear during the following year’s halftime show to perform some of his biggest hits.
+The NFL & CBS weren’t going out without a fight, and they went and got none other than the King of Pop, Michael Jackson, to appear at the following year’s halftime show to perform some of his biggest hits.

-For the first time ever, ratings for the Super Bowl halftime show exceeded the game itself.
-After that year, the NFL decided to use current pop stars performing their latest material during the halftime show, a format that still happens today.
+The result: For the first time ever, ratings for the Super Bowl halftime show exceeded the game itself.
+After that year, the NFL stuck with this format, and as they say…the rest is history!

 Tell the whole truth:

 So when people tell you the Super Bowl halftime show only helps the artist and that the artist should be grateful, tell them this story.
 Tell them there was a time Super Bowl halftime shows were mostly weak.
-Tell them an episode of In Living Color made the NFL change their ways because they lost huge ratings.
-Tell them they had to use a major pop star to get their ratings back.
+Tell them that an episode of In Living Color made the NFL change their ways because they lost huge ratings.
+Tell them they have to use major pop stars to get strong ratings.